Dissertations and Theses

-- UC Davis theses and dissertation issued between 1978 and mid-2003 are available for use in the Microcopy Collection, Lower Level, Shields Library.
+UC Davis theses and dissertations issued between 1978 and mid-2003 are available for use in the Microcopy Collection, Lower Level, Shields Library.
 Microfiche copies are available for inter-library loan and for reading, copying, or scanning within the library.

-- UC Davis theses and dissertations issued before 1978 are typically only available in Special Collections.
+UC Davis theses and dissertations issued before 1978 are typically only available in Special Collections.
 These are stored offsite and are for use only in the Blanchard Special Collections Reading Room.
-They can be requested by e-mailing email@example.com.
+They can be requested at aeon.library.ucdavis.edu.
 Turnaround time is 48-72 hours.

-Theses and dissertations do not receive standard “subject” headings.
+Dissertations and theses do not receive standard “subject” headings.
 Dissertation titles are required to be descriptive, so title word searches are often effective.
-Another strategy, applicable for dissertations only, is to search in the Dissertations & Theses Database (limiting to UC Davis if desired), where one can search titles, abstracts and subject descriptors.
+Another strategy, applicable for dissertations only, is to search in Proquest’s Dissertations & Theses Database (limiting to UC Davis if desired), where one can search titles, abstracts, and subject descriptors.

 Note: with our new catalog options, searching by dissertation subject heading is less used, but in case you need to know, UC Davis catalogs its theses and dissertations with a limited subject heading, constructed of the phrase Dissertations, Academic — University of California, Davis plus the name of the department in which the degree is granted, for example: